edmoundtysonjr-cmyk/cryptlib/architecture.md

 bare metal in environments with minimal available resources, in effect functioning as a complete crypto operating system for the underlying hardware.

-Because cryptlib functions identically across all supported environments, itís possible to perform application development in a full-featured development environment such as Windows or Unix and only when the application is complete and tested move it to the embedded system.
+Because cryptlib functions identically across all supported environments, it‚Äôs possible to perform application development in a full-featured development environment such as Windows or Unix and only when the application is complete and tested move it to the embedded system.
 This flexibility saves countless